masterfaka/angular8-app/Angular8Readme.md

 <router-outlet></router-outlet>
 ```
 - 'AppRoutingModule' no tiene vista como tal; es mas un entrypoint para los componentes_rutas
-_specific routes should be placed above less specific routes.
+*_specific routes should be placed above less specific routes.
 List routes with a static path first, followed by an empty path route, which matches the default route.
-The wildcard route comes last because it matches every URL and the Router selects it only if no other routes match first."_
+The wildcard route comes last because it matches every URL and the Router selects it only if no other routes match first."_*
--
+- `pathMatch: "full"|| "prefix"` usado por el algoritmo de path matching; default es prefix.
+!!ojo Wildcards